Ferada/cl-nailgun/README.md

 - If you're willing to have special code to leave out the multithreaded stream implementation feel free to submit code.
-- Not all programs IO, so a simplified model could be used in that case, leaving out the stream handling entirely.
+- Not all programs IO, so a simplified model could be used in that case, leaving out the stream handling via threading entirely.
+Could be useful for single-threaded Lisps?
+- The nailgun client has a few more features, eclim also has a modified version with a keep-alive flag.
+- Working directory should be a `PATHNAME`.
+- Thread pool instead of spawning them all over the place.

 [nailgun]: <https://github.com/martylamb/nailgun> "nailgun"